 - Avoid flying or taking cruises.

 What can you do to prevent getting sick?

 It is highly important to remain vigilant against the spread of infectious diseases.
-It is peak flu season, and the CDC estimates that from October through mid-January there have been upwards of 21 million cases of flu illnesses.
 In order to prevent getting sick, the following is recommended:

 - Wash hands often with soap and water for 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer.